Sci-Fi TV Series 1950–1990s

 How about the ’60s Batman’s Alfred (Alan Napier), and Chief O’Hara (Stafford Repp) — and first Catwoman (Julie Newmar) as the Devil — with cute horns!

-Get a load of Nancy Kulp — Jane Hathaway of The Beverly Hillbillies, playing a far more serious character than really belongs in a comedy.
+Get a load of Nancy Kulp — Jane Hathaway of The Beverly Hillbillies, playing a far more grim character than really belongs in a comedy.
 There’s also Raymond Bailey, who played Mr. Drysdale.

 Famous old movie stars: Ed Wynn, Burgess Merideth, James Whitmore, Buddy Ebsen, Buster Keaton, Mickey Rooney, Estelle Winwood, Lee Marvin, Gary Merrill, Cedric Hardwicke, Gladys Cooper, Joan Blondell, William Demarest, Sterling Holloway, Jackie Cooper; many others